LM - Fused Quartz

 Both quartz and silica glass are annealed at approximately 1150°C. However, they reach a strain point at about 1120°C. These glass products, if rapidly cooled after use at temperatures above this strain point, will develop strain again.
 Special care should be taken when using large sized products.

-WHEN JOINING FUSED QUARTZ AND OTHER MATERIALS
+JOINING FUSED QUARTZ AND OTHER MATERIALS

 Quartz and silica glass only slightly expand with increases in temperature, in contrast with other materials.
 Care must be taken when these glass products are connected to other materials and the temperature rises, in order to avoid the development of cracks.